Top 10 Harvest Alternatives (Paid & Free) Review for 2026

 source: capterra

-TMetric is a time tracking software that offers a variety of features for businesses of all sizes.
+TMetric is a work-hours tracking tool that offers a variety of features for businesses of all sizes.
 The software allows users to track time on tasks, set up project budgets, and create custom reports.

 Additionally, TMetric offers features for invoicing, team management, and productivity monitoring which is especially helpful with assessing employee performance.